Webdictaat/Webdictaat.Api/README.md

 # Webdictaat.Api

-The Webdictaat API is an interface for managing the contect of a webictaat.
+The Webdictaat API is an interface for managing the contect of a webdictaat.
 It's an ASP.NET Core MVC web api project, with a generated swagger documentation page.
 The current production enviroment can be found at http://webdictaat.aii.avans.nl/swagger/ui/index.html.

 ## Getting started
 This project requires ASP.NET core to be installed with a minimum version of 1.0.0-preview2-1-003177.